The Top Beatles Albums…According To The Public

 2. It’s strange your article has the Rubber Soul Capitol LP front cover but the picture of the track listing is from the UK version LP.
 Also FYI, on the original LP release there was a slight colour difference between the US and UK LP album covers.

 Editor: Good eye.
+The British version is in the photo of the group of albums.
 You might enjoy my article “The Beatles…Rubber Soul (Two Versions)”.

 Leave a Reply